CS5433/Sentimental-Analysis-using-Twitter/README.md

 6. Run the sentimentAnalysisLive.py file for Sentiment Analysis.

-1. How to compile and execute:
+A)How to compile and execute:

 The code was written in python using visual studio and Install the following pip command: pip install textblob and pip install tweepy  and to run it :  python .\SentimentAnalysisLive.py

-2. Expected output:
+B)Expected output:

 User inputs -
 Enter the search keyword:
 Enter the number of tweets: